rml-lee/E-commerce-Sales-Analysis/Findings-Analysis.md

 **Recommendations:**

-Note: Refer to the Tableau link above for more details on which specific products are experiencing a profit loss and the regions they are located in.
+Note: Due to the high volume of products, please refer to the Tableau link above for details on specific products experiencing profit losses and their respective regions.

   - Look into product returns and/or overhead in those regions for products generating a profit loss.